-What’s the point? is a peer led education project designed to facilitate young people’s learning of a variety of perspectives on knife crime.
+What’s the point? is a peer led education project designed to facilitate young people’s learning of a variety of perspectives on knife and violent crime.
 Young people gain an understanding of the impact of carrying a knife and can consider their own response and stance on the issue.
 They examine a range of constructs including the value of life, death, right and wrong, relationships, trust, loyalty, identity and explore the factors which influence their thoughts and decisions.

 What’s the point provides opportunities for young people to discover their potential, make changes in their lives and prove their ability to lead and positively influence their peers.